 The Timeline That'll Make You Angry

-September 4, 2023: @Krissy reports the account takeover bug to Lovense on HackerOne.
+September 4, 2023: @Krissy reports the same account takeover and the other email Vulnerability (http one) to Lovense on HackerOne.
 Gets triaged as High severity initially.

-September 28, 2023: Here's where it gets sketchy.
+Same Day: Here's where it gets sketchy.
 Lovense says "I'd like to make it medium severity, would you agree with this?"
-Then immediately downgrades it from High to Medium and pays out $350.
+Then immediately downgrades it from High to Medium and pays out $350 for both Vulnerabilities.
 Their excuse?
 "These PC apps are deprecated, very few cam users still use them."

 August 2024: @Krissy asks for disclosure.
 They ignore her and close it as "resolved."